 The five-member council was pared down to three, as Vice Mayor Kirsten Keith and Councilwoman Kelly Fergusson recused themselves by virtue of living in the Willows neighborhood.

 When the time came, the remaining members voted 3-0 to stop the plan in its tracks.

 "I'm going to vote against this plan.
 I don't think it has a snowball's chance in hell of passing," Andy Cohen said, and explained that he didn't see the need to waste time teasing out individual provisions as colleague Peter Ohtaki had suggested.

 Engineering Services Manager Chip Taylor said the data collected during the $120,000 study would still prove useful for future projects.

 Transportation Commissioner Ray Mueller seemed satisfied by the result, if not the process.
 "While I agree with the outcome of the meeting, Mayor Cline missed an opportunity last night to reprimand staff and apologize to the public and to the Transportation Commission, for the gamesmanship staff played with respect to the Willows Traffic Study, and staff's misrepresenting the vote of the Transportation Commission in the City's budget meeting two weeks ago.
 It was unfortunate," he wrote in an email to the Almanac.

-However, staff appeared to reverse that opinion later — Deputy City Manager Kent Steffens told the council on May 24 that the commission had taken no action.
-He also said it had considered two plans, when in actuality the commissioners evaluated only one, according to Mr. Mueller.
+However, staff appeared to reverse that opinion later -- Deputy City Manager Kent Steffens told the council on May 24 that the commission had taken no action.
+He also said it had considered two plans, when in actuality the commissioners evaluated one, according to Mr. Mueller.

-As Mayor Cline ruminated during the meeting, that was not quite the same as voting against the plan, but the oddly worded motion caused headaches for those trying to track the study's progress and for staff trying to explain what happened.
+As Mayor Cline ruminated last night, that was not quite the same as voting against the plan, but the oddly-worded motion caused headaches for those trying to track the study's progress and for staff trying to explain what happened.